 I know what it’s like to feel shocked, sickened, devastated, saddened, hurt, rejected and abandoned on finding out that the husband I trusted implicitly was having an affair with another woman.
 I know what it was like to feel fearful of the future, not knowing where my children and I were going to live, how I was going to cope and how I was going to be able to support them financially, after giving up my career to be a full-time mum.

 Some people choose to hold onto anger, resentment and feelings of hatred for years and feel righteous about doing so because they feel that their former partner ‘deserves’ it.
 What they often don’t realise is that by carrying these negative feelings, they are only hurting themselves.
-Some withdraw from life and develop a ‘victim’ mentality, feeling sorry for themselves and believing they are at the mercy of the actions of their ex and will never be able to move on.
+Some withdraw from life and develop a ‘victim’ mentality, feeling sorry for themselves and believing they are at the mercy of the actions of their ex. and will never be able to move on.

 Many others believe that if only they could find someone else to love them everything would be alright and they would be able to feel lovable and happy again.
 They may rush into finding a new partner before they’ve dealt with their emotions and are in the right place to start a new relationship, then if that doesn’t work out it adds to their pain, anger, frustration, or belief that there’s something wrong with them – or that all men/women are untrustworthy.

 Well, I have some potentially life-changing news.
-The truth is that no-one has the power to make you feel happy – or sad, angry – or inadequate, or anything else for that matter, unless you choose to give your power away.
+The truth is that no-one has the power to make you feel happy – or sad, angry inadequate – or anything else for that matter, unless you choose to give your power away.
 Your emotions come from inside of you, not from the outside and no-one can possibly control them but you.
 Accepting this fact is both freeing and empowering!

 The truth is, the most important relationship you’ll ever have is the one you have with yourself.
-Once you learn to love, respect and value yourself you will be in a good place, free from negative emotions regarding your past relationship and you won’t need anyone else to love you in order to feel happy.
+Once you learn to love, respect and value yourself you’ll be in a good place, free from negative emotions regarding your past relationship and you won’t need anyone else to love you in order to feel happy.
 When you get to this point the love that you attract from the person who is truly right for you will be the cherry on top of your cake and you’ll be able to develop a healthy relationship built on mutual trust, love and respect.

 For me, the first step in learning this was when I began to study psychology – a subject I’d been fascinated by since my late teens.
 From there I moved forward to train for three years as a counsellor, then further down the line I qualified as a hypnotherapist, psychotherapist and life coach.
 Apart from my qualifications, along my journey I studied and learned from some of the greatest masters from the East and West – I read self-developments books, watched inspirational videos, listened to motivational audios, attended educational workshops and completely changed my mindset.